 As our loved ones age, sometimes they can no longer perform the standard daily activities we usually take for granted.

 The Centers for Medicare and Medicaid Services defines these activities of daily living as “… activities related to personal care.
 They include bathing or showering, dressing, getting in and out of bed or a chair, walking, using the toilet, and eating.”

-My father was in his early nineties at the time and wasn’t strong enough to help her, so we arranged for an aide to come in to help.
+My elderly father was in his early nineties at the time and wasn’t physically strong enough to help her with these daily tasks, so we arranged for an aide to come in to help.